 Providing Hygiene and Sanitation Items to Plumbers

-Plumbing companies also provide hygiene and sanitation items to their plumbers and office staff.
+Plumber Association also provide hygiene and sanitation items to their plumbers and office staff.
 These include soaps, hand sanitizers, and disinfecting wipes for every employee.
 Disinfecting solutions are also provided for the tools and equipment used, and for the office area.

 Personal Protective Equipment is also provided for every San Diego plumber and staff to protect them and their customers from getting infected by the dreaded virus.
 Face masks, eye protectors, shoe covers, and disposable gloves are provided on top of the regular PPE plumbers wear while carrying out their job.